|

 there.
 Mrs. Lincoln had some storage space including some security

-vaults because she was working over there on the President's papers
+vaults because she was working over there on the President's

-the keys, 'course things filed up. (garbled)
+had the keys, 'course things filed up. (garbled)

 LBJ: (sighing) Ok.
 I'll talk to you later. (abruptly hanging